ZEISS-PiWeb/PiWeb-Api/_pages/SDK/v8.0/022-basics/0223-basics-measurementsandvalues.md

 await DataServiceClient.CreateCharacteristics( new[] { characteristic } );

-//Create value with characteristic var valueAndCharacteristic = new DataCharacteristicDto {
+//Create value with characteristic var valueAndCharacteristic = new Dictionary<Guid, DataValueDto>() {
-  //Always specify both, path and uuid of the characteristic.
-All other properties are obsolete Path = characteristic.Path,
-  Uuid = characteristic.Uuid,
-  Value = new DataValueDto( 0.5 ) //This is your measured value!
+  { characteristic.Uuid, new DataValueDto( 0.5 ) } //This is your characteristic and the measured value!
 };

-//Create a measurement and assign the value-characteristic combination var measurement = new DataMeasurementDto
+//Create a measurement and assign the characteristic-value dictionary var measurement = new DataMeasurementDto
 {
   Uuid = Guid.NewGuid(),
   PartUuid = part.Uuid,
   Time = DateTime.Now,
-  Characteristics = new[] { valueAndCharacteristic }
+  Characteristics = valueAndCharacteristic
 };

 //Create measurement on the server await DataServiceClient.CreateMeasurementValues( new[] { measurement } );
 {% endhighlight %}
-The `DataCharacteristicDto` represents a connection between an actual measured value and a characteristic.
-It is linked to the characteristic via its path and uuid, and contains the value in form of a `DataValueDto` object.
+The `Characteristics` dictionary contains entries, each representing a connection between an actual measured value and a characteristic.
+It is linked to the characteristic via its uuid and contains the value in form of a `DataValueDto` object.
 >{{ site.images['info'] }} The method `CreateMeasurementValues` is used to create measurements *with* measured values, not only measured values alone.

->{{ site.images['info'] }} The `Value` property in `DataCharacteristicDto` is a shortcut to the attribute with key *K1*, which is the measured value.
+>{{ site.images['info'] }} The `DataValueDto( numericalValue )` constructor without key in above example is a shortcut to the attribute with key *K1*, which is the measured value.

 >{{ site.images['warning'] }} *K1* is always associated with the measured value, changing this key is absolutely not advised as it would result in unexpected behavior!

-Instead of using the `Value` property you can access the measured value attribute like any other attribute:
+Instead of using this short version you can also access the measured value attribute like any other attribute:

 {{ site.headers['example'] }} Writing values using the attribute
 {% highlight csharp %}
 //Surrounding code is skipped here, see above example for details

-//Create the DataValueDto and add the attribute with value valueAndCharacteristic.Value = new DataValueDto
+//Create the DataValueDto and add the attribute with value var value = new DataValueDto
 {
-  Attributes = new[] { new AttributeDto( WellKnownKeys.Value.MeasuredValue, 0.5 ) }
+  Attributes = new[] { new Attribute( WellKnownKeys.Value.MeasuredValue, 0.5 ) }
   //You can set other attributes for the entity Value (if defined) here too };
 {% endhighlight %}